Our Teen Camps often span several ages and grade levels. Please pay attention to programs with specific age or grade requirements!

 Modified schedule, see below

-Together with the UCD Museum of Wildlife & Fish Biology and Campus Recreation we launched Bio Boot Camp in 2011, a camp for junior high aged students who are interested in the natural sciences.
+Together with the UCD Museum of Wildlife & Fish Biology and Campus Recreation Youth Programs we launched Bio Boot Camp in 2011, a camp for junior high aged students who are interested in the natural sciences.
 There is limited enrollment and so we ask that the students themselves be part of the enrollment process.
-This is a full day camp from 8:30 am-5:30 pm on Tuesday and Wednesday based at UC Davis.
-Then on Thursday morning we travel to UC Davis Bodega Bay Field Station on the coast.
-We return to Davis on Friday afternoon.
-(Monday, June 19th is the federal holiday Juneteenth and so camp this year will start the following day.)
+This is a day camp from 9:00 am-3:00 pm on Monday, Tuesday, and Wednesday based at UC Davis.
+Thursday is Juneteenth, a holiday and so there will be no camp that day.
+Then on Friday morning we travel to UC Davis Bodega Bay Field Station on the coast.
+We return to Davis on Saturday afternoon by 5:00 pm.

 Bio Boot Camp overview